MUSE - Music Education

 Emphasizes special problems related to preparation for student teaching; consideration of the vocal and general music programs at all levels.
 To be taken during student teaching semester.
 Grades K-12.
 Includes content area reading modules.
 Prerequisites: MUSE 303, 305 with a B- or better, and either 323 or 324.

-MUSE 452.
-Teaching Internship Special Music Education 2 credit hours
+MUSE 453.
+Teaching Internship: Special and Elementary Music Education (3).

-Practicum designed to allow students to spend a designated portion of a semester in an appropriate special music education classroom setting working with a cooperating teacher who has special music education training and experience.
-The student and cooperating teacher, with the approval of the university supervisor, devise a plan for the student teacher to assume full responsibility for the classroom(s) for a designated period of time during the semester.
-Prerequisites: an appropriate ISAM course (MUSE 303, 309), Pre Student Teaching, CESP 433.
-Corequisite: student teaching seminar.
+Fulfills the required internship teaching assignment for elementary music levels for the purposes of teacher licensure.
+Designed to provide students with an appropriate special music education setting by working with a cooperating teacher who has special music education training added to experience in elementary level music education.
+The student and cooperating teacher, with the approval of the university supervisor, devise a plan for the music education intern to assume full responsibility for the classroom(s) for a designated period of time during the semester.
+Prerequisites: an appropriate ISAM course (MUSE 303 or 309), and Pre Student Teaching (MUSE 305).
+Pre- or corequisite: MUSE 405.

 For both music education and music performance majors interested in teaching improvisation, jazz history, and large and small jazz ensembles.
 Includes a review of current jazz methods and materials, rehearsal techniques for jazz ensembles, how to listen to jazz, lectures by visiting jazz performers, and effective jazz programming.
 Prerequisite: completion of MUSC 228 or instructor's consent.